maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 {{% notice warning %}}
 **A note on copying and plagiarism**

-There is a zero tolerance in this course for any academic misconduct, including copying or plagiarizing work from other sources (such us other students, internet sources, chatGPT, etc.).
-Students are allowed to use online resources for take-home assignments and are allowed to discuss the general approach of a homework questions.
+There is zero tolerance in this course for any academic misconduct, including copying or plagiarizing work from other sources (such as other students, internet sources, chatGPT, etc.).
+Students are allowed to use online resources for take-home assignments and are allowed to discuss the general approach to homework questions.
 However, <u>copying code and/or answers that do not belong to the student is strictly prohibited</u>u>.
 If there is evidence of misconduct, all students involved will be reported to the corresponding office and receive an according academic penalty in the class.
 {{% /notice %}}

 I now explain each of these grading components in more detail.